The best Romanian beer

 We don’t joke when we talk about beer, Romanian beer.
 It is a great way of cooling down and enjoying the summer at its best.
-And on top all, beer has always been an important part of our culture—especially pop culture.
+And on top all, beer has always been an important part of our culture— especially pop culture.
 You know how they say.
 Not all those who wander are lost.
 They’re probably just looking for beer.

 With the summer closing in, the temperature has been rising constantly, so what better way to cool down than by drinking a good cold beer?
+And the best way to enjoy it is by pairing it with some traditional Romanian food.

 The best Romanian beer